 Useful transparency statements for researchers

 Researchers should liaise with the research Sponsor to ensure that the appropriate transparency statements are inserted into Protocols and Participant Information Sheets.
 The HRA has provided some useful guidance templates here.
-Of course if you have any further query or seek assistance on composing the relevant statement, feel free to contact R&I team or e-mail: email@example.com
+If you have any further queries or need assistance composing the relevant statement, please contact email@example.com

 Where can I access further information?